The Mid Devon Messenger Talking Newspaper

 - The right to withdraw your consent to the processing at any time;

-- The right to request that the data controller provide the data subject with his/her personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability), (where applicable); [Only applies where the processing is based on consent or is necessary for the performance of a contract with the data subject and in either case the data controller processes the data by automated means.]
+- The right to request that the data controller provide you with your personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability), (where applicable); [Only applies where the processing is based on consent or is necessary for the performance of a contract with the data subject and in either case the data controller processes the data by automated means.]

 - The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing;